TheMartinLab/RamDog/README.md

 Currently requires https://github.com/ericdill/GlobalPackages

 This source code can be loaded into the Eclipse IDE with the EGit addon.
-Once synchronized, run the "ImageDisplay.java" file to pull up the GUI for 2D X-ray image analysis.
+Once synchronized, run `src/gui/ImageDisplay.java` to pull up the GUI for 2D X-ray image analysis.

 Further reading
 ---------------